cognifog-eu/iot-edge-gw/README.md

 4. In case the hub administrator requires a server certificate file (.crt), it must be included in the same folder where the previous command is executed (i.e., that from step #3).
 Further information on how to register a cluster can be found here: https://open-cluster-management.io/getting-started/installation/register-a-cluster/

 ## F. Integration with the monitoring manager
 The IoT edge GW can be integrated with an external monitoring manager through the installation of a monitoring agent.
-Even if the IoT edge GW has been already integrated with an external OCM manager, this installation must be conducted MANUALLY by following the steps of the corresponding COGNIFOG's [repository](https://github.com/cognifog-eu/monitoring-agent/)
+Even if the IoT edge GW has been already integrated with an external OCM manager, this installation must be conducted MANUALLY by following the steps of the corresponding COGNIFOG's [monitoring agent repository](https://github.com/cognifog-eu/monitoring-agent/)

 (Please check the `develop` branch in the aforementioned repository in case the `main` one is empty.)